-Pete assists in counseling clients on a variety of federal environmental laws and their state counterparts, including the Clean Air and Water Acts, and the Resource Conservation and Recovery Act.
-Pete also has experience litigating environmental matters and assisting clients identified as potentially responsible parties at former industrial sites throughout the United States.
-Pete’s litigation practice covers a wide range of matters including citizen suits, toxic tort actions, natural resource damage claims, third-party actions and enforcement proceedings.
+Pete is a partner in Archer’s Environmental Law Practice Group and concentrates his practice on environmental counseling, regulatory compliance and environmental litigation in state and federal courts throughout the country.
+Pete counsels clients on a variety of federal environmental laws and their state counterparts, including the Clean Air and Water Acts, and the Resource Conservation and Recovery Act.
+Pete also litigates environmental matters and assists clients identified as potentially responsible parties at former industrial sites throughout the United States.
+Pete’s litigation practice covers a wide range of matters, including citizen suits, toxic tort actions, natural resource damage claims, third-party actions and enforcement proceedings.
 His work on these matters regularly involves litigating corporate successor liability issues, contractual indemnification claims and the equitable allocation of cleanup costs.

 - Represented former manufacturing companies in Superfund litigation and administrative matters.

 - Involved in complex arbitration prosecuting a multi-million dollar breach of contract claim.